lzq114514/Pangenome-Graph-Annotation-PGA-pipeline/README.md

 `python3 7sort.py INPUT_DIR`
+`python3 8ncbi.py INPUT_DIR`

 Description:
-Using 7sort.py, the orphan (gene-unassigned) alternative splicing structures generated in the previous step are organized into a standard annotation format.
+Using 7sort.py, the orphan (gene-unassigned) alternative splicing structures generated in the previous step are organized into a standard annotation format.Using 7sort.py, the gff3 files will turn to norm